-- Copies of passport pages
+- Copies of the relevant pages of your passport.

-- Three passport photos
+- Three recent passport photos.

-- Copy of your TESOL certificate (apostilled)
+- A copy of your apostilled TESOL certificate.

 Once you have sent the requested documents you will be given a NUT number which allows you to keep track of your application online.
 When the visa is granted you must collect it within 15 days from a consulate outside of the country.
 Upon collection a final fee is required (currently $290), after which you have 30 days to re-enter Mexico to activate the visa.
 The work visa is valid for one year and is easily renewed if you want to stay longer.